 IV sedation can be extremely useful and sometimes necessary for scanning pediatric and adult patients who have difficulty lying still during a scan.
-When an MRI is necessary, I.V.
-Sedation can ensure the fastest exam time and the highest quality images by eliminating motion.
-IV sedation is administered by a board certified anesthesiologist accredited by NAPA (North American Partners in Anesthesia), and our facilities are accredited by the AAAASF (American Association for Accreditation of Ambulatory Surgical Facilities), complying with the highest standard of patient safety and care.
+When an MRI is necessary, IV sedation can ensure the fastest exam time and the highest quality images by eliminating motion.
+All sedation is administered by a highly experienced, board certified anesthesiologist.

 What is IV Sedation?